 It isn’t always easy to identify bed bug bites from other insect bites you might find on you.
 As with most insects, bedbug bites come in the form of small red lumps, or swellings on your skin.

-When bedbugs bite they will inject an anti-coagulant to prevent your blood from clotting, so they can easily feed and an anaesthetic which means you don’t initially feel the bites.
+When bedbugs bite, they pierce your skin through a ‘beak’ and they excrete a tiny amount of anesthesia and inject an anti-coagulant to prevent your blood from clotting, so they can easily feed.
 Quite often it’s a person’s sensitivity to the anti-coagulant that determines the size of the bites and their itchiness.

 Depending on your sensitivity to being bitten you may notice bed bug bites within a few hours or not for several days.
 A minority of people may show no reaction at all to be bitten whilst others react badly with the bites swelling, itching and possibly blistering with a burning sensation.

 What do bed bug bites look like?

 Bed bugs often bite in close lines or clusters on exposed skin.
 If there are several areas of bites, it often means that you have been bitten by more than one bed bug.
 These small red, raised lumps can vary in size and itchiness depending on an individual’s sensitivity to bites.